my1396/Econ-Study/_posts/2025-04-10-Jekyll-Gists.md

 {% raw %}{% gist c08ee0f2726fd0e3909d test.md %}{% endraw %}
 ```

+This will produce the correct URL to show just the specified file in your post rather than the entire Gist.

-Which will be rendered as
+It will be rendered as

 {% gist 9edcb9c13ecc2aa657e4e24a41cbeef8 R_style_embrace_opt.R %}